ka-architect/aws-solutions-architect-associate/topics/client/cloudfront-and-aws-global-accelerator/README.md

 - Pay for cost of data out per edge location, different prices for different locations
 - Can reduce costs by reducing edge locations or price classes: Price Class All, Price Class 200 (most regions), Price Class 100 (least expensive regions)
 - Cache Invalidation can be done via TTL expiry or bypassing with CloudFront Invalidation, can be all files or specific files
+- You can upload certificates but you cannot force SSL on CloudFront

 ## CloudFront Origins
 - CloudFront can support public AWS origins, VPC origins, or custom origins